 One of the key topics within the New Path to Higher Productivity will include a focus on the Collective Sharing of resources, knowledge and technology within and between nations.
 We will address the forces that impede and accelerate our ability to achieve effective sharing as an enabler of innovation and productivity improvement.

-Please place these dates in your calendar.
+Dates will confirmed shortly.
 Plan to arrive early and/or remain after the Congress to experience more of the wonders of China and the region.

 - 2017 Bahrain